sbatururimi/pid-control/writeup.md

 1) I have first set all PID parameters (p-term, i-term and d-term) to 0.
 And augmented each separatelly first.
 2) the p term-the car quickly overshoot, trying to steer the car toward the center of the road.
 I started with it, putting other parameters to 0.
 3) i-term: no bias present for the simulator.
-Otherwise makes the car to go in circles
+Otherwise makes the car to go in circles.
-4) d-term:helps to counterpart the p-term, smoothing the approach to the center line
+4) d-term:helps to counterpart the p-term, smoothing the approach to the center line.

 Using this approach the following values were proved to be good enough: p = 0.15